johnssproul/RepeatProfiler/README.md

 ![](https://github.com/johnssproul/RepeatProfiler/raw/master/pics_readme/photo10.PNG)

-In this table, each row summarizes results of mapping reads from a given sample to a single reference seqeuence.
+In this table each row summarizes results of mapping reads from a given sample to a single reference seqeuence.
 So if you had a run with reads from four samples, and four reference sequences, this table would include 16 rows, with four for each reference sequence corresponding to each of the four samples that were mapped.

 The folder called plots_single_copy is only generated if the '-singlecopy' normalization flag is used.
 It has coverage profiles for each single copy gene.
 This (as well as the Run_summary.csv table) helps confirm that read mapping patterns on single-copy genes are in line with expectations and leading to reasonable normalized estimates (e.g., they don't show some unexpectedly high coverage region that could skew estimates).